slyrus/chemiclj/README.md

 and then make sure that you put a link the fnparse directory in the chemiclj/checkouts directory.

+# License

+chemiclj is released under a BSD-style license

 Cyrus Harmon
 ch-github at bobobeach.com